badeaadi/Numerical_analysis/README.md

 ## Numerical analysis

 Projects during the numerical analysis course.
-Commentaries are in Romanian for the code
+Comments in Romanian for the code

 ## Functions